savagej/savagej.github.io/_posts/2023-11-12-simulations-at-ecommerce-company.markdown

 #### Agent-based Model
  ![img.png](/assets/images/simulations/agent-disease.png)
 https://pubmed.ncbi.nlm.nih.gov/16642006/
+In [agent-based models](https://en.wikipedia.org/wiki/Agent-based_model#In_epidemiology), a population of people are again modelled, but this time each person's locations, movements, activities, and interactions with others etc. are all modeled.
+ This results in the same curve of infection we have seen in the compartmental model, however the large increase in complexity means it much more closely models reality.
+This complexity allows the answering of much more complex questions.
+In a [2006 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7095311/) a agent-based study looked at the effectiveness of various prevention and containment strategies for an Influenza epidemic.
+They found that
+- border restrictions and/or internal travel restrictions are unlikely to delay spread by more than 2–3 weeks unless more than 99% effective.
+- School closure during the peak of a pandemic can reduce peak attack rates by up to 40%, but has little impact on overall attack rates,
+- Case isolation or household quarantine could have a significant impact, if feasible

+This level of detailed prescription likely helped give confidence to governments around the world to implement stay-at-home orders that would damage their economies.
+The complexity of these simulations come with a hefty price however, with the many parameters making them extremely difficult to calibrate and the level of detail causing them to be quite expensive to run.

+#### Correspondence

+Clearly these three types of simulations have very different levels of correspondence to reality.
+For infectious disease modelling, clearly we need to have some representation of individuals and movement of disease between individuals at the very least.
+- Time series models have no correspondence to these things that matter, so don't let us ask very many questions that matter
+- Compartment models have the bare minimum of correspondence, so we can only ask the bare minimum of questions
+- Agent based models have correspondence with many more parts of reality, and so we can ask much more complex questions, at the cost of complexity

+In tension with this increasing ability to answer important questions about the system of interest, is the ability to set up a calibrated simulation and to run the many different realisations of the simulation needed for exploration of the problem space and for statistical XXX.

+So the design of a simulation comes down to deciding on the questions that need to be answered, what aspects of reality matter to answering those questions.
+These aspects of reality clearly must be represented faithfully in the mechanism.

+For example in the compartmental model, even though it is an extremely simple simulation, the two aspects of the problem that matter in reality do correspond in the simulation.
+What about an aspect of disease spread that we know is important in reality, for example how much people move around and interact with other people.
+In the compartmental model, this is baked into the β parameter, so this doesn't correspond to reality.
+However this is an intentional choice by the designers of the simulation.
+Many important parts of real-life disease spread are abstracted into the β parameter, allowing epidemiologists to study the dynamics of diseases more generally and extremely efficiently.
+If we do want to ask questions about people's movement, then we need to ensure this is represented faithfully in the simulation, as is done in the agent-based model.

 ![img.png](/assets/images/simulations/correspondence.png)

-For infectious disease modelling, clearly we need to have some representation of individuals and movement of disease between individuals
-- Time series model has no correspondence to these things that matter, so are a bad simulation
-- Compartment models have the bare minimum of correspondence, so we can only ask the bare minimum of questions
-- Agent based models have correspondence with many more parts of reality and so we can ask much more complex questions, at the cost of complexity

-[criticized for simplifying and unrealistic assumptions](https://www.jasss.org/23/2/10.html)
+It's important to note that correspondence to reality is subjective, and even the agent-based models have been [criticized for simplifying and unrealistic assumptions](https://www.jasss.org/23/2/10.html)

-Notes
-Are there unnecessary parts we could remove to speed up/simplify the simulation Are there parts that are accidentally suggesting correspondence

 ### Calibration
 Necessary for later in presentation, not necessary here?